Skip to main content

 Inspiration: The creativity, drive, and the accomplishments of the TAM students and grads.
 I know it sounds cheesy-fake, but it’s true.

-In free time: I love to hike with my husband, daughter, and our three dogs.
+In free time: I love to hike with my husband, daughter, and our dogs.

 Committed to: the inter-institutional partnerships and experiential learning involved in TAM.
 The opportunities TAM provides to young people are life-changing, and it is fascinating to be involved in such an innovative international educational project.
 I love working with the TAM applicants, students and alumni!